 In year 3 candidates will undertake the following work, which is not modularised:

-A good honours degree in psychology or its equivalent which is recognized as the Graduate Basis for Registration of the BPS; and relevant experience of working with children within an educational, childcare or community setting.
-We are unable to Accredit any other Prior Learning.
+A good honours degree in psychology or its equivalent which is recognized as the Graduate Basis for Chartered Membership (GBC) of the BPS, followed by relevant paid experience of working with children and/or young people within an educational, childcare or community setting, for a minimum of one year.
+We are unable to accredit any other Prior Learning.
 An enhanced CRB check is conducted and enrolment on the programme is subject to receipt of a satisfactory Enhanced Criminal Record Certificate.
 Applicants will be asked to notify the University of any health conditions or disability that might affect their ability to study and engage with placement activities and which might require special adjustments to working arrangements.
-Students are also required to comply with the University's Fitness to Practice Procedure and Code of Professional Conduct at all times..
+Students are also required to comply with the University's Fitness to Practice Procedure and Code of Professional Conduct at all times.

 Applicants whose first language is not English should hold IELTS 7.5, TOEFL 575 (paper-based) or 233 (computer-based), or equivalent.

-All UK applications for entry onto the 3 year doctorate training programme MUST be made via the Teaching Agency's online application system
+All UK applications for entry onto the 3 year doctorate training programme MUST be made via the National College for Teaching and Leadership (NCTL) online application system at: http://www.education.gov.uk/schools/careers/careeropportunities/b00201184/educational-psychology/training

-Applications for the D.App Ed.Psy. for enrollment in 2013 can be made anytime between 6th Nov 2012 and 11th Jan 2013 via the Teaching Agency.
-We will be shortlisting for interview in February and conducting interviews in February and March.
-We will be offering 10 funded places in May 2013 (see TA website for further details).
+Applications for the DApp EdPsy for enrollment in 2014 can be made anytime between midday 1st October 2013 (when the application process goes ‘live) and 13th December 2013 via the NCTL website.
+We will be shortlisting for interview in January 2014 and conducting interviews in February.
+We will be offering 10 funded places in early April 2014 (see NCTL website for further details).

 We will be holding an Open Day for anyone considering applying to the programme in the future on Saturday October 19th.
 More details will be provided nearer the time.
 On the day it will be possible to meet members of staff and current students and learn about the opportunities to learn and study in Newcastle.

-For any other queries contact the Educational Psychology Team
+For any other queries, feel free to contact the Educational Psychology Team, via